 Coverage breakdown:

-• Local RSNs: home market games (availability varies — [VERIFY RSN landscape in 2026])
+- Local RSNs: home market games (availability varies — the RSN landscape remains fragmented in 2026; check your local market)

 Best options: